-While anyone can be the target of covert eavesdropping, some people are at a higher risk thank other because of financial status, occupation, legal or domestic situation.
+While anyone can be the target of covert eavesdropping, some people are at a higher risk than others because of financial status, occupation, legal or domestic situation.
 These targets may include:

-- Spouses tend to secretly monitor each other (especially if involved in a divorce, child custody case or other serious financial position).
+– Spouses involved in a divorce, child custody case or other serious financial situation.

 This list goes on ad infinitum, so when should you be seriously concerned?

 You (and or someone close to you) is or have been:

 – Involved in any type of litigation or lawsuit